venu-kuruganti/venu-kuruganti/README.md

 - 👋 Hi, I’m @venu-kuruganti
-- 👀 I’m interested in coding using Microsoft .NET technologies like C#, ASP.NET MVC, etc.
+- 👀 I’m interested in Full Stack Web Development using .NET Web API and Angular
-- 🌱 I’m currently learning Front End Stuff, JavaScript Frameworks.
+- 🌱 I’m currently learning and practising Angular.
 - 📫 How to reach me ...
 Email me on venu.kuruganti@gmail.com

 <!---